ZResnick/Appetized/README.md

 production environments both stay nice and clean! -->

 npm run start-dev to launch in dev mode.
-All pull requests should be done a new branch please.
+All pull requests should be done on a new branch please.

 The rest of this readme is to come soon!